n0sys/TryHackMe-Writeup/Wonderland/README.md

 ![Wonderland](imgs/teaPartyerror.png)

 This surely looks like a buffer overflow vulnerability!
 The executable has the SUID bit set as well which means that a successful exploitation could grant us root access.
 To continue we try and check if gdb is installed which was not the case. "readelf" tool which shows info about the executable was not installed either.
-Only thing we could do was to send the file to our machine and try and examine it locally (Even though it would be really hard to exploit the buffer overflow without a disassembler but maybe we could find something hidden in the file).
-After sending the file, we start by examining it:
+Only thing I could do was to send the file to my machine and try and examine it locally (even though it would be really hard to exploit the buffer overflow without a disassembler but perhaps I could find something hidden in the file).
+After sending the file, I started by checking the executable's headers:

 ```bash
 $ readelf -h teaParty